Pseudo Relevance Feedback with Deep Language Models and Dense Retrievers: Successes and Pitfalls: Experimental Setup

 \subsection{Evaluation Metrics}

 We employ MAP, nDCG@\{1, 3, 10\}, and Reciprocal Rank (RR)\footnote{If for a query no relevant passage is retrieved up to the considered standard cut-off (1,000), then we assign RR=0.} for the reranking task on both text-based PRF and vector-based PRF.
 We select these metrics because they are the common measures reported for BERT based models and these datasets -- thus allowing cross-comparison with previous and future work.
 For the retrieval task on vector-based PRF, we also report Recall@\{1000\}, but it is not considered for text-based PRF approaches because they are built on top of the BERT reranker where the Recall is limited by the initial retriever (BM25) to the top 1,000 passages.
 We report Recall for its diagnostic ability in informing whether a gain in e.g., MAP is produced because of a higher number of retrieved relevant passages, or because of a better ranking (i.e. ordering of the same number of relevant passages).
+For the TREC DL 2020 dataset, we follow the instructions from the organisers and consider the label binarized at relevance level 2 for all evaluation metrics.
 For all results, statistical significance is performed using two-tailed paired t-test.